 - Interpretation of the 2008 airborne geophysical data with updated geological and geochemical information

 Eagle Plains - A Project Generator

-Eagle Plains, a project-generator company, makes this project available for option to joint-venture partners.
-Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486 8673).
+Eagle Plains, a project-generator company, makes projects available for option to joint-venture partners.
+While this property is currently optioned and not available, Eagle Plains maintains a portfolio of projects available for option.
+Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486 8673)